sebftw/Eiko/THEORY.md

 Now, imagine instead that the pond has patches of thick aquatic plants and areas of dense mud.
 As the wave travels, it slows down in the foliage and mud.
 The wavefronts are no longer perfect circles; they bend, refract, and take the fastest available path rather than a strictly straight line.

-Eiko simulates this phenomenon by tracking the wave as it bends through the complex media.
+Eiko simulates this phenomenon by tracking the wave as it expands through the complex media.
 It calculates the exact arrival time of that first ripple at every point on the grid, even when the propagation speed varies continuously.
 All Eiko requires is the initial time-of-flight at the "source" points, $u_{init}(x)$, alongside the speed-of-sound map for the medium.

 It is essentially ray tracing, but instead of rays bending only at sharp boundaries, the rays can bend continuously at every grid point.